pipomas/PhD_thesis/README.md

 -   `bibliography.bib`: Text file with references.

--   `diss.pdf`: Pdf file of my PhD thesis
+-   `diss.pdf`: Pdf file of my PhD thesis (not finished yet, in full progress)

--   `diss.tex`: Tex file of my PhD thesis
+-   `diss.tex`: Tex file of my PhD thesis (not finished yet, in full progress)

 ### Prerequisites for reproducing `diss.pdf`